Atros04/kickstarter-analysis/README.md

 Play goals are even more of a mixed bag as we can see the graph showing no readable trendline. ![The chart shows nothing statistically significant](https://github.com/Atros04/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png) Part of this has to do with how few plays were in the funding goals past the $15,000 mark.
 We counted low twenties after being in triple digits just before that; this low count of plays makes the graph skew and appear to report that successful plays come back at the $35,000-$44,999 marks.
 Those successful plays were compared against 3 other plays across that range of goal funding.

 ### Challenges and Difficulties Encountered
+When counting such a large amount of data with really finite filters, we can possibly misrepresent the data.
+As I was incrimentally changing the `COUNTIFS()` function, I found I had to compare other filtered tables to ensure I was accurately counting and not getting zeroes or other miscounted data.
+The final step would be the most tricky as defining ranges of data correctly using `<` and `>=` needed to be paired up with their respective rows.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+*- What are two conclusions you can draw about the Outcomes based on Launch Date?*
+Franky, not much.
+Kickstarting plays only started be become popular after 2013; between 2009 and 2013, we saw only 26 campaigns for plays, all of which were successful.
+From 2014 to 2016, the number of campaigns skyrocketed caping at 518 for the year of 2015 and making this chart finally show failed campaigns.
+If we omit some of the earlier data and look at 2014-2016 alone,

 - What can you conclude about the Outcomes based on Goals?